tolitius/jemma/README.md

 I rely on my team of project managers, business owners and engineers<br>
 yes...
 "AI Agents"

-When I get an idea a Project Manager meets with a Business Owner to take it in and create a comprehensive set of requirements/<br>
+When I get an idea a Project Manager meets with a Business Owner to take it in and create a comprehensive set of requirements<br/>
-then the Project Manager meets with an Engineer to build the idea based on the requirements.
+then the Project Manager meets with an Engineer to build the idea based on these new requirements.

 ## models